sjuvon/CourseWebApp/README.md

 # CourseWebApp README!

 Welcome!
 After 10+ years of teaching at college, I've finally made a course website that I would've happily deployed for my students.
 It comes in the form of a web app written in Python's Flask.
 The app that's provided is based on a course I taught in Spring 2019.
 Feel free to check it out!
+(I suggest using the database 'db.sqlite' provided.)

 Some comments: